oreximus/learnings/InformationTechnology/WebDevelopment/redux.md

 **source**: https://www.youtube.com/watch?v=fxT54eRIsc4

-- we should when and where we need redux in our project.
+- we should know when and where we need redux in our project.

 - when we have multiple element needs to be stay synced that's where we need redux.